mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] iTL analysis
 - [ ] Balloon analysis when we have GPS data
 - [ ] Check balloon SiPM board for PSU issues.
 Burnt
+- [ ] ToF spectrum "fixed" for all three options

 ## In Progress